-Never suggest that the audience’s inaction will cause harm to a particular individual (e.g. “Without your help, Tom’s local CLAPA group will be shut down and he will have no one to talk to.”).
+Never suggest that the audience’s inaction will cause harm to a particular individual (e.g. “Without your help, Tom’s online support group will end, and he will have no one to talk to.”).

-The Cleft Lip and Palate Association (CLAPA) is a small charity working to improve the lives of people born with a cleft and their families in the UK.
+The Cleft Lip and Palate Association (CLAPA) is the only national charity supporting people affected by cleft lip and palate in the United Kingdom.

-For general media enquiries, please contact Anna Martindale (Communications & Information Manager) on 020 7833 4883, or at [email protected]
+For general media enquiries, please contact Anna Martindale (Impact & Influence Manager) at [email protected]

-We would be happy to act as a sensitivity reader to ensure the correct terms are used.
+When time allows, we would happily act as a sensitivity reader to ensure the correct terms are used.

 Face Equality International has produced an International Media Standard on Disfigurement, which CLAPA fully supports.